azalinux/realvnc-server-aarch64-opensuse/README.md

 **Known Issues**

 Non Root users currently don't get added to the allowed User list in the RealVNC Server Options (This issue seems to be specific to Opensuse & also occurs on PC's running the AMD64 opensuse versions too!).
-To get around this, your linux username will need to be added to the 'wheel' group in Opensuse user management:
+To get around this, the install script adds your currently logged in linux username to the 'wheel' group.

-$ sudo usermod -aG wheeel username

 Other work arounds include: